mohmiim/MLIntroduction/session-3/README.md

 This [notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-3/Session_3_first.ipynb "full example") shows a fully working example

-## 6. Compare accuracy and model size of the CNN model to the NN model
+## 6. Compare the accuracy and model size of the CNN model to the NN model

 The accuracy of the CNN model will be roughly 3% to 5% better than the NN model.
 The model size is a big difference, the CNN model size will be around 7MB while the NN model will be 100's of MBs